DualCoder/CuraEngine/README.md

 LayerParts
 ==========
 An important concept to grasp is the idea of LayerParts.
-LayerParts are seperate parts inside a single layer.
+LayerParts are separate parts inside a single layer.
 For example, in a solid cube each layer has a single LayerPart.
 However, in a table the layers which cover the legs have a LayerPart per leg, and thus there will be 4 LayerParts.
-A LayerPart is a seperated area inside a single layer which does not touch any other LayerParts.
+A LayerPart is a separated area inside a single layer which does not touch any other LayerParts.
 Most operations run on LayerParts as it reduces the amount of data to be processed.
 During GCode generation handling each LayerPart as a separate step makes sure you never travel between LayerParts which reduces the amount of external travel.
 LayerParts are generated after the Slicer step.

 In order to generate the LayerParts, Clipper is used.
 A Clipper union with extended results gives a list of Polygons with holes in them.
 Each polygon is a LayerPart, and the holes are added to this LayerPart.